Kinetic Engineering Limited: Kinetic Luna

-Kinetic Luna is a 50 cc moped that was introduced by Kinetic Engineering in India in 1972.
+Kinetic Luna is a 50 cc moped that was introduced by Kinetic Engineering in India in 1972 and based on the italian Piaggio Ciao.
 The Kinetic Luna continues to be produced and marketed in India.
 It is marketed in the US as Kinetic TFR.
 A 35 cc version, the Luna Wings, was also produced.

 The original Luna of 1972 was a licensed copy of Piaggio Ciao moped.
 It has since been updated by Kinetic until the end of production in early 2000s.